MatheusRich/matheusrich.github.io/_posts/2021-02-24-productive-lazyness.md

 You may not fix that nasty bug by the end of the day, but a least _your app will be faster/cleaner/have more tests_!
 I think that's a nice trade-off.

-### It's all about incentives!
+### It’s all about incentives!

-These short tasks give us small wins, and that motivates us to keep working on annoying chores.
-You have ...
-Here's a _keep-eye_:
+These short tasks give us small wins, and they motivates us to keep working on annoying chores.

-Be sure to **make the laziness time-boxed**!
-You don't want to spend the whole day in a alternative task 😜.
+Here’s something to keep an eye on: be sure to **make the laziness time-boxed**!
+You don’t want to spend the whole day in a alternative task 😜.

-Well, I hope this works for you too!
-Cya! ✌️
+Finally, no matter how your day goes, be kind to yourself.
+Some days are amazing, some days are terrible, but most days are just doing the work of life.
+Do your best to enjoy them!

 [science]: https://thewellbeingthesis.org.uk/foundations-for-success/importance-of-taking-breaks-and-having-other-interests/#:~:text=Taking%20breaks%20has%20been%20shown,and%20cardiovascular%20disease%20%5B2%5D.
 [water]: https://arthur.ludus.club/en/hacking/productivity/2020/02/02/habit-drink-water.html